The 2-day summit consists of keynote presentations, lightning talks, workshops, and panel discussions. An optional third day includes field sessions.

 The first day includes keynote presentations and a series of 10-minute lightning talks, curated to energize and inspire.
 The full day's schedule, including keynote speakers, will be released soon.

-8:00am Registration Opens
+8:00am Registration Opens ~Welcome to the work ahead!~

-9:00am Opening Remarks - Barbara Deutsch
+9:00am Welcome and Opening Remarks - Barbara Deutsch

-9:10am Welcome and Keynote - Alexa Bush
+9:10am Keynote: Why Detroit?
+Why Now? - Alexa Bush

 - Landscape Architects Need to Be Thinking about One Health - Leann Andrews